-As with a lot of mammals, the male is slightly bigger than the female.
-Both their size and weight are more significant than the females, with more mass to their bodies.
+As with many mammals, the male wolf is slightly bigger than the female.
+Their size and weight are more significant than the females, with more mass in their bodies.

 How Tall is a Wolf?

 The size of a wolf depends on the subspecies and the location of the wolf.
-The average height for a male gray wolf is 32 inches at the shoulder with the female approximate 25 inches at shoulder height.
-This height is determined in the first two years of life, with not much height being added after this period.
+The average height for a male gray wolf is 32 inches at the shoulder, with the female approximately 25 inches at shoulder height.
+This height is determined in the first two years of life, with little size added after this period.

 What Is the Length of a Wolf?

 The length of wolves again depends on the location and the subspecies they represent.
-The length of the average male gray wolf is up to 6.5 feet from nose to end of the tail, whereas the female grows to approximately 6 feet in length.
+The average male gray wolf’s length is up to 6.5 feet from nose to end of the tail, whereas the female grows to approximately 6 feet in length.

 How Big was the Largest Wolf?

 Although no longer alive, the dire wolf was the largest.
-Dire wolves had a weight of 80 kg (174 lbs).
+Dire wolves weighted 80 kg (174 lbs).